maupatras/ns3_team_2A/ns-3.22/doc/manual-gr/source/callbacks.rst

 * a reference list implementation to implement the Callback's value semantics.

+..
 This code most notably departs from the Alexandrescu implementation in that it does not use type lists to specify and pass around the types of the callback arguments.
 Of course, it also does not use copy-destruction semantics and relies on a reference list rather than autoPtr to hold the pointer.
+Αυτός ο κώδικας